Raising the Bar since 1983

-In 1982, Legal Outreach Co-Founder and Executive Director, James O’Neal, graduated from Harvard Law School and came to New York as Harvard’s first Public Interest Law Fellowship recipient.
-Determined to serve at-risk teens, he taught law to students in Harlem, Bedford-Stuyvesant and the South Bronx.
-In the classroom, O’Neal discovered that he could sustain interest and develop skills by discussing legal issues prevalent in their communities, including child abuse and neglect, domestic violence, and police use of force.
-O’Neal then designed and wrote four innovative law-related curricula which continue to serve as the foundation of the organization’s work in New York City’s middle schools.
-For almost 30 years, Legal Outreach has used the appeal of the law as a vehicle for motivating urban teens to strive for academic success.
+In 1982, Legal Outreach Co-Founder and former Executive Director, James O’Neal, graduated from Harvard Law School and came to New York as Harvard’s first Public Interest Law Fellowship recipient.
+Determined to serve teens in underserved communities, he taught law-related courses to students in Harlem, Bedford-Stuyvesant and the South Bronx.
+In the classroom, O’Neal discovered that he could sustain students’ interest and develop their academic skills by discussing legal issues prevalent in urban communities, including child abuse and neglect, domestic violence, and police use of force.
+O’Neal then designed and wrote four innovative, law-related curricula which continue to serve as the foundation of the organization’s work in New York City.
+For 40 years, Legal Outreach has used law-related courses, activities and programs as vehicles for motivating urban teens to strive for academic excellence and professional careers.

-This combination of law instruction, professional exposure, and simulated professional activities inspired many participants in the middle school programs to strive for more.
-Many, however, lacked the support and skills necessary to achieve their goals.
-To meet this need, in 1989 Legal Outreach established College Bound, a comprehensive, four-year program designed to equip students from underserved communities with the tools they would need to succeed.
-Since the graduation of the first College Bound class in 1993, 336 students have completed the program, and 99.4 percent have attended college!
-In fact, more than half of the program’s graduates have matriculated to top-ranked colleges and universities including Harvard, Yale, Columbia, Swarthmore, Cornell, NYU, Bryn Mawr and many more.
+The combination of legal instruction, wide-ranging professional exposure, and simulated professional activities has inspired participants in the law-based programs to strive for more – educationally and professionally.
+To help them achieve their goals, Legal Outreach, in 1989, established College Bound, a comprehensive, four-year college preparation program designed to equip students from underserved communities with the tools they would need to succeed.
+Since the graduation of the first College Bound class in 1993, 971 students have completed the four-year program, 98% have attended four-year colleges, and over 70% have matriculated to the nation’s top-ranked colleges.
+In the vast majority of instances, program graduates are the first in their families to do so.